stonith404/pingvin-share/README.md

 2. Run `docker compose up -d`

 The website is now listening on `http://localhost:3000`, have fun with Pingvin Share 🐧!

+> [!TIP]
+> Checkout [Pocket ID](https://github.com/stonith404/pocket-id), a simple OIDC provider which allows you to login with Passkeys into your services like Pingvin Share.

 ## 📚 Documentation